Doctor of Ministry (D.Min.)

 The ministry project should demonstrate the candidate's ability to identify a specific theological topic in ministry, organize an effective research model, use appropriate resources, and evaluate the results, and should reflect the candidate's depth of theological insight in relation to ministry.

-A meeting with your advisor is required when you start the project.
-Additionally a meeting with the second reader is required if the project is 6 hours.
+A meeting with your advisor is required when you start the project, as well as consultation with your second reader.
 Upon completion of the doctoral project, there shall be an oral presentation and evaluation.
 The completed written project, with any supplemental material, should be accessioned in the institution’s library.

 Project/Thesis and Candidacy